 - Once determined, the School's admission arrangements for that intake must be published and a copy provided to the Local Authority.
 Determined admission arrangements cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
-Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 18.4 The admission arrangements for the September 2024 intake were determined by the Trust Board at their meeting on 8th February 2023.
+Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 18.4 The admission arrangements for the September 2026 intake were determined by the Trust Board on 24th March 2024.
 The admission arrangements will be reviewed again early in the Autumn term for the next intake.